-Gutters are one of the most important home maintenance chores, this illustrated guide shows you how to clean your gutters and keep them in good repair.
+Gutters are one of the most important home maintenance chores.
+This illustrated guide shows you how to clean gutters and keep them in good repair.

-1. How to clean your gutters.
-Remove any debris by hand (wear gloves).
+1. Remove any debris in the gutters by hand (wear gloves).
 A short-bristle brush helps sweep the surface; mud and roof granules stuck to the bottom can be dislodged with a putty knife.

 2. Starting at the highest point, wash the gutter with a garden hose, using the putty knife to remove stubborn debris.

 3. If the downspout is plugged, use a plumber's snake (or a hooked, heavy wire) to dislodge the blockage.

 4. Fasten a leaf strainer over the opening of the downspout, leaving about two inches protruding.